skippyr/river-dreams/README.md

 - A calendar.
 - A clock.
 - A decorator when you are the root user.
-- A decorator for exit codes.
+- The exit code of the last command you typed in.
 - The active Python virtual environment, if you have sourced one.
 - The active directory path, shorting it when inside of a Git repository.
 - The active branch, when inside of a Git repository.